 The most common form of academic dishonesty is presentation of the work of another person as one's own and is referred to as "plagiarism."
 Plagiarism is a serious academic infraction that tarnishes everyone associated with it.
 Civil and criminal penalties may also apply where conduct violates U. S. copyright laws.
+Also, students violating this policy by failing to submit original work may be subject to loss of eligibility for tuition assistance or financial aid including cancellation of awards and disbursements of aid.

-Plagiarism includes but is not limited to:
+In addition to the most common form, plagiarism includes but is not limited to: